Meet our Trustees

 An academic at Newcastle University, Annie is Head of the School of History, Classics and Archaeology and Professor of British and Irish Rural History.
 She is experienced in leadership and strategic direction, including consortium directorship of the AHRC Northern Bridge Consortium.
 She is also Honorary Advisor on land management plans for National Trust Scotland and runs archival and publication masterclasses for the Scottish History Society.
 Using the NHSN Library and Archive, Annie has carried out research on John Hancock and his taxidermy.

-Michael is a trustee, a member of the Library Committee and a library volunteer.
+Michael is a trustee and a library volunteer.
 He is also a Director of the Tyne and Wear Heritage Forum and a former Chairman of Friends of Saltwell Park.
 A passionate local ornithologist with an interest in the history of natural history, he produced the paper in the Northumbrian Naturalist titled ‘Thomas Robson – The Forgotten Bird Man’ and leads guided bird walks for local organisations, groups and the community.

 Dr Rinke Vinkenoog